Heidi Durham: Seattle City Light career

 After her recovery, City Light management offered Durham a secretary job, and she did not get to return to utility work for another three years.
 She believes that the decision to allow her to become a power station operator was motivated by the political pressure placed on City Light from Clara Fraser's lawsuit.
 Durham became junior power station operator at City Light and eventually rose to the rank of senior operator.
 In 1983, Durham worked with other women and pro-affirmative action men to establish the Employee Committee for Equal Rights at City Light (CERCL) to pressure the City of Seattle Human Rights Department to investigate instances of discrimination.
 She also helped to form and co-chair the Ad Hoc Committee for Fair Employment and Open Housing.

-Durham has stated that over time, Local 77 became more friendly to her and other women electrical workers, and many rank-and-file members came to respect the members of Radical Women for being hardworking, committed, and principled.
+Durham stated that over time, Local 77 became more friendly to her and other women electrical workers, and many rank-and-file members came to respect the members of Radical Women for being hardworking, committed, and principled.
 In 1991 Durham was jointly awarded the Advocate of the Year award, along with Megan Cornish, by Washington Women in the Trades.
 She retired in 2004.